 Central Pennsylvania Youth Ballet's ChoreoPlan, developed in 1998 by CPYB Resident Choreographer Alan Hineline, provides a laboratory setting for emerging classical choreographers to develop their craft in an atmosphere where process trumps product.
 Choreographers are provided the opportunity to create classically based works on CPYB’s company of well-trained, classical dancers in a 13-day studio workshop which culminates with public in-studio performances.

-Chosen from an international pool of applicants, four choreographers will spend 13 days (Jan.
-7-19) at the CPYB Warehouse Studios in Carlisle creating new works on CPYB dancers.
-The program will culminate in two public performances at 3 and 5 p.m.
-Saturday, January 19.
-Tickets are $5.
+Chosen from an international pool of applicants, four choreographers spent 13 days (Jan.
+7-19, 2013) at the CPYB Warehouse Studios in Carlisle during ChoreoPlan 2013 creating new works on CPYB dancers.
+The program culminated in two public performances on January 19.

-The four choreographers selected by CPYB Founding Artistic Director Marcia Dale Weary and ChoreoPlan Director Laszlo Berdo are:
+The four choreographers selected by CPYB Founding Artistic Director Marcia Dale Weary and the ChoreoPlan 2013 artistic leadership were:

 David Fernandez: A choreographer, dancer, and ballet teacher based in New York.